gnai-creator/SPO/README.md

-# SPO Benchmark – Simulated Parity Ontology
+# SPO Benchmark – Symbolic Parity Ontology

 **SPO Benchmark** is a symbolic reasoning test suite designed to evaluate language models (LLMs) across 105 levels of increasing complexity.
 It simulates progressive symbolic challenges, from simple binary logic to ontological paradoxes, symbolic self-negation, and recursive theory of mind.